supreme-gg-gg/supreme-gg-gg.github.io/content/_index.md

 {{< hello-world >}}

-I am a first year undergraduate student studying [Engineering Science](https://engsci.utoronto.ca/program/what-is-engsci/) at the University of Toronto.
-With multiple software engineering internships and machine learning research experience, I am passionate to innovate about ML and its applications such as scientific machine learning, robotics, and biotechnology.
+I am an undergraduate student studying Computer Engineering at the University of Toronto.
+I have experience in various software engineering and machine learning roles at industry, academia, and open-source.
+I'm excited to innovate about AI and how it can be extended to empower human flourishing and study the universe.

-Outside of hackathons, design teams, and personal projects, I enjoy learning and trying random cool stuff and reading classic literature and philosophy.
+Outside of internships, hackathons, design teams, and personal projects, I enjoy learning and trying random cool stuff and reading classic literature and philosophy.

-**Keep scrolling to view a list of my present and past projects.**

 {{< button url="https://drive.google.com/file/d/1ofM3UZ43kr2m6Jpy5V-_gKnVgGKMYZq8/view?usp=sharing" >}}Resume Download{{< /button >}}